A couple of years ago, it felt like everyone was building mobile apps, leading to the birth of the saying “there’s an app for that!”*

 So, you’ve had a think about whether or not you’d like to develop an app, and you’re feeling inspired.
 Here’s some more quick tips to get you started:

-Does your business have an app?
+Should your business build an app?
 If not, are you thinking of developing one?
-Let us know in the comments below!
+Do let us know what you’re looking to build and we will be happy to work with you.